Pakeezah: Production

 The filmmaker Kamal Amrohi and actress Meena Kumari were married in 1952, and made Daaera (1953), a film based on their relationship.
 Although it received positive feedback from critics, the film under-performed at the box office.
 Daaera's commercial failure left Amrohi feeling insecure about his career, and he wanted to make a film that would both establish him as a filmmaker and be a tribute to Kumari, reflecting his love for her.
 Amrohi started conceiving a story of a nautch girl in the mid-1950s.
 Starting in May or July 1956, Amrohi wrote the screenplay in Mahabaleshwar.
 At that time, many films with similar themes had vulgar scenes; not wanting Pakeezah to be similar, he made the screenplay more "realistic [and] unvulgarised".
-Amrohi had Kumari in mind while finalising it, and during writing read the film's dialogue to her and asked for her opinions.
+Amrohi had Kumari in mind while finalising it, and while writing read the film's dialogues to her and asked for her opinion.
 In 1958, he asked Akhtar ul Iman and Madhusudan to expand the screenplay.

 Charging only ₹1, Kumari played the roles of Nargis and her daughter Sahibjaan, the central characters of the film.
 She was also involved as the costume designer and helped with casting.
 Since the film was dedicated to his wife, Amrohi focused the film's story entirely on her characters.
 In 1958, Amrohi stated he would play Salim because he could not find a suitable actor for the role, but he abandoned the idea because he found it difficult to act and direct at the same time.
 Ashok Kumar was cast in 1958 for the role but the plan was abandoned after several days of filming, and he got the role of Shahbuddin when filming was resumed.
-After considering a number of actors, Raaj Kumar became the final choice for the part as Salim; Pakeezah was his second collaboration with Amrohi after the hospital-set drama Dil Apna Aur Preet Parai (1960).
+After considering a number of actors, Raaj Kumar became the final choice for the part; Pakeezah was his second collaboration with Amrohi after the medical romantic drama Dil Apna Aur Preet Parai (1960).
 He joined the cast in 1968 but it was only announced a year later.